 “Are there any genetic contributors to differences between groups in cognitive abilities?
 It is not my area of expertise, and I don’t have any particular interest in the question.
 I would leave to others, who have more relevant knowledge, to debate whether or not in addition to environmental factors, epigenetic or genetic factors play any role.“

 “What about eugenics?
 Do I support eugenics?
 No, not as the term is commonly understood.
 Some of the most horrific atrocities of the last century were carried out under the banner of eugenic justifications and racist rationalizations.
-In contemporary academic bioethics, the word “eugenics” is sometimes used in difference and much broader sense, as including for example the view that prospective parents undergoing IVF should have access to genetic screening and diagnostic tools (as is currently the established practice in many countries, including the United States and the United Kingdom).
+In contemporary academic bioethics, the word “eugenics” is sometimes used in a different and much broader sense, as including for example the view that prospective parents undergoing IVF should have access to genetic screening and diagnostic tools (as is currently the established practice in many countries, including the United States and the United Kingdom).
 There is a rich bioethical literature on these issues (see i.e. https://plato.stanford.edu/entries/eugenics/) and it cannot be captured in a single word or a slogan.
 I would be in favor of some uses and against others.
 Broadly speaking, I’m favorable to wide parental choice in these matters, including for some applications that would qualify as “enhancements” rather than “therapies” – to the extent that this distinction makes sense.
 I have written several papers about the ethics of enhancement […]”

 “I think for people interested in the societal consequences of genetic medicine, or in the ethics of preimplantation genetic diagnosis, selection, or engineering, or in human enhancement ethics more generally, either on the side of pro or con, we are more likely to improve our collective understanding and wisdom by open-minded and thoughtful engagement with the arguments and the existing literature, rather than by name-calling and sloganeering – let alone by idiotic and offensive emails like the one I wrote 26 years ago, and for which, again, I truly and sincerely apologize.”Nick Bostrom, “Apology for an old email“